 The Investee Funds are managed by an asset manager who is unrelated to the Company (note 9) and applies various investment strategies to accomplish their respective investment objectives.
 These objectives include generating income and cash flow along with capital appreciation by investing in fixed income securities and mortgages.
-The Investee Funds invest in unconsolidated structured entities (investment funds) which comprise approximately 59 percent of the aggregate net assets of the private fixed income funds.
+The Investee Funds invest in unconsolidated structured entities (investment funds) which comprise approximately 77 percent (2020 - 81 percent) of the aggregate net assets of the private fixed income funds.

-The change in fair value of each Investee Fund is included in the statement of income and comprehensive income in 'Change in unrealized appreciation in value of other investments'.
+The change in fair value of each Investee Fund is included in the statement of comprehensive income in 'Change in unrealized depreciation in value of other investments'.

-14. Guarantees:
+14. Operating facility and guarantees: